Role of Communication Protocols

-As TCP is stream-based, the data sent by the client flows into the server like a stream of water.
-The server needs to check whether the data is complete when it detects incoming data, as it may only be a partial request or even multiple requests concatenated together.
-To determine if the request has completely arrived or to separate requests from multiple concatenated ones, a set of communication protocols needs to be defined.
+Since TCP is stream-based, the request data sent by the client flows to the server like a stream of water.
+When the server detects incoming data, it should check whether the data is complete, as it is possible that only part of a request's data has arrived at the server, or even that multiple requests have arrived at the server concatenated together.
+To determine whether a request has fully arrived or to separate requests that are concatenated together, a communication protocol must be established.

-Traditional PHP development is mostly based on the web and primarily uses the HTTP protocol.
-The parsing and handling of the HTTP protocol is solely handled by the WebServer, so developers do not need to worry about protocol-related issues.
-However, when there is a need to develop based on non-HTTP protocols, developers need to consider the protocol specifications.
+Traditional PHP development is primarily web-based, mostly utilizing HTTP protocol.
+The parsing and processing of the HTTP protocol are handled solely by the WebServer, so developers do not concern themselves with protocol matters.
+However, when we need to develop based on non-HTTP protocols, developers need to consider the protocol.

-Workerman currently supports HTTP, websocket, text protocol (see appendix for details), frame protocol (see appendix for details), and ws protocol (see appendix for details).
-When communication based on these protocols is required, they can be used directly by specifying the protocol when initializing a Worker, for example:
+Workerman currently supports HTTP, websocket, text protocol (see appendix for description), frame protocol (see appendix for description), and ws protocol (see appendix for description).
+When communication based on these protocols is required, they can be used directly.
+The method is to specify the protocol when initializing the Worker, for example:

 use Workerman\Worker;